bus-strat-analytics/MSIN0093-syllabus/README.md

   In addition to the assessed assignments, there will be check-in homeworks, consisting of 2-5 slides.
 Students are allowed to work in pairs and submit a single assignment.
 However, you may only work with the same partner for two assignments.
 Note these homeworks will *not* be assessed, but you may be asked to present your work in a mini-presentation (see below)!

+  For the slides assignments, if there is a need for additional exposition on to support the content on the slide, then add a _short_ commentary to the presenter notes and submit the slides with the presenter notes.

   2. **Mini-presentations (5%).** Students will be selected for in-class presentations of these submissions.
 The presentation will run for approximately five minutes.
 Each student will present at least once, and ideally three to five times during the course.

 ### Team project (40%)